ayltai/MacOS-Developers-Excuses/README.md

 4. Run `pod install`
 5. Open `DevExcuses.xcworkspace` in Xcode
 6. Build DevExcuses projects (`Command-B`)
   * You may get some warnings.
-They are generally self-explanitory.
+They are generally self-explanatory.
 Make adjustments, as you wish for your preferences.
 7. Optionally build SecurityCamera project if you want to use the camera of your MacBook to record videos for security reason
 8. Right-click in your Xcode Project Navigator > DevExcuses > Products > Developer Excuses.saver
 9. Select "Open with External Editor"